Kungbib/swedish-bert-models/README.md

 nlp('Idag släpper KB tre språkmodeller.')
 ```

-Running the Python code above should results in something like he text below.
+Running the Python code above should produce in something like the result below.
 Entity types used are `TME` for time, `PRS` for personal names, `LOC` for locations and `ORG` for organisations.
 These labels are subject to change.

 ```
-[{'word': 'Idag', 'score': 0.9998126029968262, 'entity': 'TME'}, {'word': 'KB', 'score': 0.9814832210540771, 'entity': 'ORG'}]
+[ { 'word': 'Idag', 'score': 0.9998126029968262, 'entity': 'TME' },
+  { 'word': 'KB',   'score': 0.9814832210540771, 'entity': 'ORG' } ]
 ```

 The BERT tokenizer often splits strings into multiple tokens, to "glue" them back together one can use something the following: